 Southwest Kenya is home to the famous Maasai Mara National Reserve.
-Renowned for the wildebeest Great Migration and fantastic Big Five sightings, the Maasai Mara and its surrounding conservancies are a must-visit for anyone planning a Kenya safari tour!
+Renowned for the wildebeest Great Migration and fantastic Big Five sightings, the Maasai Mara and its surrounding conservancies are a must-visit for anyone planning a Kenya safari holiday!

 To the southeast lies Amboseli, Kenya’s second most popular holiday destination for wildlife.
 Amboseli is located near the Tanzanian border and offers picturesque views of Mount Kilimanjaro.
 This area is excellent for elephant viewing – and it is famous for its huge herds of elephant!
 Neighbouring Amboseli is Kenya’s hidden treasure, the Chyulu Hills – this area offers exceptional luxury safari holidays in one of the country’s most untouched parks!
 Between the Chyulu Hills and the Kenyan Coast, is the land of Kenya’s ‘big tuskers’.
 If you love enormous elephants, you will love Tsavo East and Tsavo West!

 Laikipia, located in Central Kenya, is increasingly being recognised as one of Kenya’s best wildlife areas.
 Home to a number of successful conservation areas such as Lewa Downs, this region offers amazing safari experiences – and it is home to a high percentage of East Africa’s rhino population!
 For the safari aficionado, Meru National Park is a brilliant off-the-beaten-track alternative, as it receives fewer visitors than the other areas in Laikipia.